dtee/SpriteBundle/README.md

 Installation
 ------------

-Update composer.json to include the bundle
+Modify your composer.json to include the bundle:

 	    "repositories": [
 	      {